 (1x) scalpel

-After each TT unit is assembled, it is balanced with a dummy optic to make sure that everything is good mechanically.
-Only use 3/8” thick mirror.
-If pre-balanced with a ½” optic, it will be impossible to balance it properly with a real optic later.
+After each HTTS unit is assembled, it is balanced with a dummy optic to make sure that everything is good mechanically.
+Only use a 3/8” thick mirror, if pre-balanced with a ½” optic, it will be impossible to balance it properly with a real optic later.

-The 2” mirror is recurred using a small round piece PTFE (‘mirror nudge’), which is in turn held in place with a #4 set screw.
+The 2” mirror is secured using a small round piece PTFE (‘mirror nudge’), which is in turn held in place with a #4 set screw.
 It is possible that the mirror nudge is too thick, and makes it hard to insert and remove the mirror.
-Use a scalpel to thin down the mirror nudge.
+Before you insert the optic, use a scalpel to thin down the mirror nudge.
 Start on one side first, and work your way around until the mirror nudge slide into the opening.

 Assemble Structure